tomahg/Gulla.Episerver.SqlStudio/README.md

 With great powers comes great responsibility!
 This addon will indeed provide great powers.
 Delegate and use them wisely, and with caution.
 The addon should not be enabled for users you would not trust with full access to your database, and it is probably not wise to enable it in production.
 There is litterally not limts to what you can to with this addon.

 ## IntelliSense / AutoComplete
-Autocomplete is added for all tables in the database, both Episerver tables and any custom tables you might have.
-The IntelliSense function will trigger after every key-up, with exception for som special keys.
+IntelliSense is added for all tables in the database, both Episerver tables and any custom tables you might have.
+The IntelliSense function will trigger after every key-up, with exception for some special keys.
 The IntelliSense popup can be closed with [ESC].

 InstelliSense will show SQL keywords, table names and columns from the last tablename you entered.